View All Blogs

 This is because milk contains sugars broken down by bacteria in the mouth to release acid.
 The acid in the mouth initiates the decaying process.
 Frequent sipping of milk, juices, or other sweet drinks can cause early childhood caries.
 Children should only be drinking milk from a bottle until the age of two, and beyond that, they should be switched to drinking from sippy cups and straws.
 Children should not be allowed to fall asleep while drinking milk; instead, they should have milk with their meals.

-Pediatric dentistry in Mirdif places great emphasis on the significance of early intervention in fostering lifelong oral well-being.
+Pediatric dentistry in Dubai places great emphasis on the significance of early intervention in fostering lifelong oral well-being.
 By initiating dental appointments at a young age, parents can assist their children in cultivating excellent oral hygiene practices and averting the escalation of dental problems.

 What Are The Signs And Symptoms?